aiamlucas/c-the-universe-and-everything/get-next-line/get-next-line.md

+> Some previous lines before getting the next line!

 # "Everything Is a File"

 Understanding file descriptors is essential to working with low-level system calls in C and understanding how Linux treats input/output.
 This chapter dives into how Linux manages files, terminals, and communication channels using file descriptors and how you can use them, especially via the ```read()``` function.